DaGitNah/bittube2/README.md

 # What is BitTube

 BiTtube is a decentralised video sharing platfrom.
-Bascially, people upload content and they get paid for it via bitcoin or other cryptocurrency.
+Bascially, people upload content and they get paid for through a cryptocurrency similar to steemit

 # Why Does BitTube Exist?